Owner’s Guide to the Great Dane Schnauzer Mix

-Be that as it may, this mix is sure to be healthier than some purebred dogs.
+Be that as it may, this mix will be healthier than some purebred dogs.
 After all, mixing the breeds offers greater genetic diversity.
 One issue to watch for is GDV.
 GDV is a problem that affects large dogs with barrel chests.
 It involves the stomach twisting after a meal.

-To help prevent GDV (bloat), make sure that your dog rests after eating.
+To help prevent GDV (bloat), ensure your dog rests after eating.
 Let your dog digest most of its meal before running or playing vigorously.